alessandropanzieri/alessandropanzieri/README.md

 🧑‍💻**Who Am I?**

-I'm a developer from Rome, Italy.\
+I'm a developer from Rome, Italy, always looking for a genius idea.
-I really like Python and Web Development (I’m currently learning Astro Web Framework)
+I really like Python and Web Development (I’m currently learning Astro Web Framework).

 📫**How To Reach Me**